Thoughts on the Senate Inquiry

 Like many of you, we’ve been keeping an eye on the Senate Inquiry in Canberra into problems facing the financial planning arms of Macquarie, ANZ, NAB, and CBA.

 Depressing as the individual stories coming out of the hearings are, painting all banks and financial planners as evil is foolish and a bit lazy.
 On balance financial planning is a good thing.
 The industry puts Australian families’ money to work in the markets and provides a secure retirement for millions.
 Sharesight services dozens of financial planning firms who’ve turned to products like ours because they value transparency and do the right thing by the client.
-Have a look in our partner directory if you want to find a high quality planner.
+Have a look in our partner centre if you want to find a high quality planner.
 We have several in every major Australian city.
 However…

 There are undeniably big problems in the industry.
 Fees have crept far too high (combination of commissions and investment fees), disclosure is inconsistent, and reporting requirements are paltry.
 Vertical integration makes sense if you’re a bank, but even with the best intentions, putting client money into a bank-built product is at worst incentive laden and at best convenient (due to portfolio admin).
 Paradoxically, compulsory superannuation creates problems for ordinary savers.
 With all that guaranteed money coming in, advisers don’t need to hustle for business.